Adult Achievment Awards at Newbattle Abbey College

 - Take practical steps towards further learning, volunteering or employment

-Organisations that deliver the AAAs find them to be a valuable addition to their existing programmes, adding an accredited outcome to non-formal or informal learning experiences.
+Organisations that deliver AAAs find them to be a valuable addition to their existing programmes, adding an accredited outcome to non-formal or informal learning experiences.

-The AAAs are ideal for organisations that:
+AAAs are ideal for organisations that:

 - Deliver informal or non-formal learning in community settings, workplaces, volunteering projects or adult education contexts